 The program includes public access testing, service canine equipment, seminars, veterinary care, meals and housing at no cost.

-K9s For Warriors’ philosophy is to involve the veteran in the final training of their new service canine partner, allowing the Warrior the opportunity to be part of the solution to their recovery.
+K9s For Warriors’ philosophy is to involve the veteran in the training of their new service canine partner, allowing the warrior the opportunity to be part of the solution to their recovery.

 Our canine trainers and kennels are overseen by Brett Simon, President of K9s For Warriors and team lead of Canine Operations, a 15-year veteran of the Miami Township Police Department and a DOD-contracted canine handler.
-Brett and his team have over 67 years of combined experience including: service canine, military, police, competition and private sector.
+Brett and his team have over 92 years of combined experience including: service canine, military, police, competition and private sector training.

 Camp K9 has two state-of-the-art kennels that can house up to 57 dogs at full capacity.
 The kennels feature an on-site veterinary clinic, indoor training area, and indoor/outdoor runs for the dogs.